1071 LN AMSTERDAM

 With world-class performances, Amsterdam strikes all the right notes with classical music fans.
 Despite its relatively small geographical size, the city is home to more than 50 concert venues and theatres.
 You'll find everything from symphony orchestras and ensembles to chamber music and opera in inspiring venues of all sizes.

 Undoubtedly, the most famous concert hall in Amsterdam is the Royal Concertgebouw, opened in 1888 at the Museumplein.
 Depending on who you speak to you, this classical concert space is typically named in the top five concert halls in the world.
-There are three main performance spaces within the building: the iconic Main Hall seats almost 2,000 people and is renowned for its spectacular acoustics; the Recital Hall seats 437 people and is a perfect space for small ensembles and soloists; while the Choir Hall is a recent addition, seating 150 people.
-The world's top orchestras and conductors have all stopped by this Amsterdam institution at some point, but the venue doesn't rely solely on international stars.
+The building has three main performance spaces: the iconic Main Hall seats almost 2,000 people and is renowned for its spectacular acoustics; the Recital Hall seats 437 people and is a perfect space for small ensembles and soloists; while the Choir Hall seats 150 people.
 One of the most spectacular sights and sounds is when its own Royal Concertgebouw Orchestra takes to the stage – be they playing a Mahler or Bruckner epic or premièring new contemporary music.
 No matter the season, there's a lot to experience in the Concertgebouw: the holiday season brings a proliferation of seasonal music and performances of the Christmas Oratorio; leading up to Easter it's all about the Passion concerts; while in summer the programming is handed over to the Robeco SummerNights team to present a varied look at classical, jazz and pop music.
-The lesson to learn is that whether you're steeped in the history of classical music or visiting your first classical concert, you'll feel at home in the Royal Concertgebouw.

-Amsterdam is home to a lot of churches and many of these venues regularly host classical music.
-Popular spots include the Noorderkerk (in the Jordaan), the Vondelkerk (neighbouring the Vondelpark), the Amstelkerk (on the Amstelveld) and De Duif (Prinsengracht).
-Big and small concerts fill these venues every week, from intimate recitals to 100+ choir singers.
+Amsterdam is home to a lot of churches, and many of these venues regularly host classical music.
+Popular spots include the Noorderkerk, the Vondelkerk, the Amstelkerk and De Duif .
+Concerts big and small fill these venues every week, from intimate recitals to 100+ choir singers.

 Don’t forget that with the I amsterdam City Card, you can benefit from a 25% discount on last minute tickets for the Royal Concertgebouw, performances at the Dutch National Opera & Ballet and selected concerts at the Muziekgebouw aan 't IJ.